tommasomoretti/nameless-analytics-client-side-tracker-tag/README.md

 # Advanced settings
 ## Send ecommerce data
-Add ecommerce data from as a json object inside ecommerce field.
+Add ecommerce data from as a JSON object inside ecommerce field.

+Please note:
+- By default, the table function queries extract data from standard GA4 ecommerce data structure
-Please note: The data model extracts data from the standard GA4 ecommerce structure but can be customized to support any ecommerce setup by modifying the JSON paths in the user, session, ecommerce, product and funnels queries.
+- The data model can be customized to support any ecommerce data structure by modifying the relative JSON paths in the user, session, ecommerce, product and funnels table function queries

 ### From dataLayer
 To add ecommerce data from dataLayer, create a tag with this settings:

 <img src="https://github.com/user-attachments/assets/73761561-879c-4dd1-93be-d4ad0bd245a0" alt="Send ecommerce data from dataLayer" />

-and a trigger with this regex:
+and a trigger that matches all ecommerce event names.

 view_promotion|select_promotion|view_item_list|select_item|view_item|add_to_wishlist|add_to_cart|remove_from_cart|view_cart|begin_checkout|add_shipping_info|add_payment_info|purchase|refund
 <img src="https://github.com/user-attachments/assets/4fd258be-6d25-4190-af27-22523457632d" alt="Send ecommerce data from dataLayer" />

 Push ecommerce data into dataLayer as follow: